20 things that happened during my first month of keto (and one that didn’t)

 Keto week 3

-- My skin cleared up and looked amazing.
+- My skin cleared up and started looking amazing.
 I’ve always had oily skin and my face is usually a grease pit by afternoon.
 After a couple of weeks on keto, my skin was damn near glowing and felt much smoother.
 I’m still oily, but it doesn’t feel as severe as before.
+Other people even commented that my skin looked great.

 - I lost 2 more pounds.